JustMyName-AndStuff/YAGPDB-CC/Suggestion System/README.md

 **There are a few suggestion systems out there, however all require around 4 CCs, my goal was to get as much into a single CC as possible.
 And this is what I have till now:**

--a suggestionshelp/suggestions help command that gives you all available commands (option to remove will exist in the future)
+-a suggestionshelp/suggestions help command that gives you all available commands (OPTIONAL)

 -a suggest command to submit suggestions *(obviously)*